How to get annulled: An easy guide to annulment applications

 - (a) terminated by divorce (in Australia or elsewhere); or

 - (b) annulled (in Australia or elsewhere); or

 - (c) terminated by the death of one party to the marriage.

 This means that remedies for a matrimonial cause are still available in the same way that they were when you were married – despite your marriage being annulled.
 You have 12 months from the date that the annulment order becomes final to seek an adjustment of property interests and spousal maintenance from the other party.

-If you need any legal advice around your divorce or annulment – or even your separation generally, give us a call or fill out the form below to request a call back from our friendly team.
+Need legal advice around your annulment vs. divorce – or even your separation generally?
+Give us a call or fill out the form below to request a call back from our friendly team.